 From start to finish the ability of ground penetrating radar to locate the schedule conflicts you can’t predict is phenomenal.
 Let us help you keep you project on schedule by provide expert locating services and concrete imaging for your concerns about what lies below the surface.

 In as much as the disruption of the project schedule can cause a direct impact on the bottom line unforeseen repairs can cause equal impact.
-Material and repair cost for a damaged fiber optic cable can range for thousands to tens of thousands of dollars.
-The budget impact isn’t simply from the material and expertise needed to the repair the underground utility but to pay for the service interruption to local business and other entities which rely on that utility for day-to-day operations.
+Material and repair cost for a damaged fiber optic cable can range from thousands to tens of thousands of dollars.
+The budget impact is not simply from the material and expertise needed to the repair the underground utility but to pay for the service interruption to local business and other entities which rely on that utility for day-to-day operations.
 Most contractors have heard the troubling stories of service interruptions whose “interrupt cost” put the at fault contractor out of business.
 Again, the “unforeseen” and “unpredictable” can dictate the overall profitability of the project.

 Ground penetrating radar can also provide untold cost savings by locating the fiber optic line before the dig begins.
 It can help determine what main power feed is located below the concrete and ensure that there is zero downtime for the facility and owner of your project.
 By simply taking a few extra hours before the digging or cutting begin to have the area scanned, imaged, and inspected by an expert technician could represent tens of thousands of dollars in cost savings.